zamboni-lab/ion-type-analysis/README.md

 # ion-type-analysis

-This repository contains the methods and code used to analyze ion types in `TODO insert blog post and later preprint/ref`.
+This repository contains the methods and code used to analyze ion types in <https://metabolomics.blog/2024/10/isf/>.

 An overview of the process is illustrated below.